karia19/toto_app.1.2/README.md

 ```

-sytemc

-#### All data are update in one hours this is done by crontab what are istalled by docker and files to run
+### All data are update in one hours this is done by crontab what are istalled by docker and files to run

 - There is some  pseudo machine learng models to predict rase winners this models are from folder faija
 - Fromtend show past days race ods hour by hour